Members' Frequently Asked Questions

 If the account owner contacts our office (1-800-962-3830) during normal business hours, we can provide that information.

-Midwest Electric is on a 16-year rotation for patronage capital.
+Midwest Electric has been on a 16-year rotation for patronage capital.
 This is about five years quicker than the national average.
 Your patronage is invested in a long-term asset – our electric infrastructure – and it helps to keep our borrowing and debt costs low.

 Please call our office at 1-800-962-3830.
 Thank you.

-We are on a 15-year patronage capital “rotation,” so this year’s payment will be to those who were members in 1993.
+We are currently on a 16-year patronage capital “rotation,” so this year’s payment will be to those who were members in 2003.
 If you move, it is important that you keep us updated so that we may send the patronage payment to your current address.

 A blinking red light on your meter is a normal operation indicating that the meter is attempting to establish a communication connection with our metering system.
 This happens periodically.
 Once it establishes a connection, the red light should go away.
 If it continues blinking for multiple days, our system would typically alert us that the meter is having a communication error.